 Understandably, you might feel like itching all over.
 But the more you scrape your scalp, the worse you’ll ultimately feel.
 Scratching the skin causes more damage, which could lead to burning, bleeding, and scabs if you keep at it.
 The best rule for scalp recovery is hands off.

 Though those telltale white flakes might suggest that your scalp is dry, the opposite tends to be true.
 Overactive oil glands attract dandruff-creating fungus - so establishing and sticking with a regular shampooing routine will keep flakes away.
-We recommend shampooing at least 3-4 times a week (slightly less for those with dryer scalps and more for those with more oily scalps).
+We recommend shampooing at least 3-4 times a week with an effective dandruff shampoo.

 Because your sebaceous glands are responsible for pumping out the oil that results in dandruff, dietary changes to cut down on oil production might help.
 Eating less saturated and trans fats can help, as can consuming more zinc and B vitamins.
 It’s also never a bad idea to drink more water - at least 8 cups a day is the rule of thumb we tend to follow.